Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

 ![Voice control manager and Voice control service life-cycle states](./media/voice_control_manager.png)

-In general scenario, following are the voice control service state:
+The following are the voice control service state:
 1. The user starts recording for recognition by using a voice control manager application, button, or voice trigger.
 If the start is successful, the voice control service state changes to `VC_SERVICE_STATE_RECORDING`.
-2. After recording is completed, the service state changes to `VC_SERVICE_STATE_PROCESSING` for recognition processing.
+2. After the recording is completed, the service state changes to `VC_SERVICE_STATE_PROCESSING` for recognition processing.
-3. After recognition is completed, the service state changes to `VC_SERVICE_STATE_READY`.
+3. After the recognition is completed, the service state changes to `VC_SERVICE_STATE_READY`.

 ## Prerequisites